 Growing up on a summer camp in Oregon, Joel began to use music to “figure out” the world - to see it through the lens of sound.
 He started playing guitar in high school and started learning and writing songs, and soon began to explore strings and other instruments as a conduit to express himself in a way that words could not.
 Pair this with the fact that he was not exposed to much media as a youth and it gives way to a fascinating music writing process - one that is rooted in trying to capture a specific emotion or feeling rather than technicality.

-When he is not composing for film, Joel is heavily involved in music in every capacity - his band Flood Coats is releasing their album Vaquita on July 28th.
+When he is not composing for film, Joel is heavily involved in music in every capacity - his band Flood Coats is released their album Vaquita in July 2017.